-- Start by boiling the lobster tails (shell and meat) in salted water for about 5 minutes – long enough until the shells turn bright red.
+- Start by boiling the lobster tails (shell and meat) in salted water for about 5 minutes until the shells turn bright red.
 Remove the lobster and let it cool.
 Make sure you reserve the steaming liquid.

 - Once it has cooled, twist off the claws and tails (including knuckles) from the lobster.
-Place the tail on a hard surface and using your hands, press down and crack the shell then push out the meat.
+Place the tail on a hard surface, press down, and crack the shell with your hands, then push out the meat.
 Slice the meat and refrigerate.
 Coarsely chop the meat into bite-sized pieces and reserve, along with all the lobster remains.

 - Melt the butter in a saucepan over medium-low heat.
 Add the onion, carrot, vegetables, and garlic and cook until softened.
 Slowly add wine, if using any, and cook for a minute.
-Add the crushed lobster shells and remains then sauté for about 5 minutes.
+Add the crushed lobster shells and remains, then sauté for about 5 minutes.
 Stir in the tomato sauce, followed by the lobster stock.
-Simmer for about 10 minutes, then add butter and cream, let it melt, then remove from the stove.
+Simmer for about 10 minutes; add butter and cream, let it melt, then remove from the stove.

 - In a blender, puree the batches until it becomes smooth.
 Strain the broth through a medium-mesh sieve to extrude as much liquid as possible.
 Still in the sherry and cream, season to taste with pepper and salt, then gently simmer.
 Add the lobster meat and sauté for about 2 minutes.

-- Serve the bisque into a bowl and top with reserved lobster meat and chives
+- Serve the bisque in a bowl and top with reserved lobster meat and chives.

-- In a large saucepan or pot, pour clams and add a cup of water.
+- Pour clams into a large saucepan or pot and add a cup of water.
 Cover it up, boil, and cook until the shells open.
-Let it cool, shuck the clams, and put it aside.
+Let it cool, shuck the clams, and put them aside.
 Pour off the broth and preserve.

-- Add the clams with their juices, bring to a boil.
+- Add the clams with their juices, and bring them to a boil.
 Reduce the heat and cook gently until the clams are tender.

 - Pour the milk and let it simmer.
-Stir in clams, soup.
+Stir in clams and soup.
 Then add butter lat.
 Simmer for a couple of minutes until the butter is fully melted.
 Add seasoning – salt and pepper and stir until it combines.

-- Serve into a bowl and sprinkle the crumbled bacon and parsley.
+- Serve in a bowl and sprinkle the crumbled bacon and parsley.
 Enjoy!

 Maine Seafood Stew

 Maine lobster stew is a brothy, creamy soup than a thick stew.
-It consists of lobster meat, vegetables, and other seafood types like mussels, scallops, and clams served in a flavorful broth.
-That said, there are some secrets to making it a really-good tasting soup.
+In a flavorful broth, it contains lobster meat, vegetables, and other seafood types like mussels, scallops, and clams.
+That said, there are some secrets to making it a delicious-tasting soup:

 - Make the steam a day ahead and refrigerate it